domRiddle/ASF/Trading.md

 Notice: "Reject" of the trade will be either ignore, or decline, depending on configured ```IsBotAccount``` property.
 It's nice to note that ASF also supports overpaying - the logic will work properly when user is adding something extra to the trade, as long as all above conditions are met.

-First three predicates should be obvious for everyone.
+First 4 predicates should be obvious for everyone.
 Last predicate includes actual dupes logic which checks current state of our inventory and decides what is the status of the trade.

 - Trade is good for us if the overall status of dupes decreases.
 Example: A A -> A B
 - Trade is neutral for us if the overall status of dupes doesn't change.
 Example: A B -> A C